JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	dv = DataVector[1, 2, NA, 4]

-_Technical Note: This special type of constructor is defined by overloading the `ref()` function to apply to values of type `DataVector`.
+_Technical Note: This special type of constructor is defined by overloading the `getindex()` function to apply to values of type `DataVector`.

 # DataVector's with Special Types